deepraining/lila/old/docs/custom.md

 }
 ```

-Also, you can make different configs according to different environment, as follow.
+Also, you can make different configs according to different environment, as follows.

 ```
 module.exports = [